-The unlisted company said in March that mid-single-digit growth rates were more realistic for the years to come, but revised those expectations downward on Tuesday.
+The unlisted company said in March that mid-single-digit growth rates were more realistic for the years to come, but those expectations were revised downward on Tuesday.

 "We are not saying specifically whether we will grow the next two years or not," Knudstorp said.

-($1 = 6.2574 Danish crowns) (Reporting by Jacob Gronholt-Pedersen and Julie Astrid Thomsen; Editing by Jason Neely and Andrew Heavens)
+($1 = 6.2574 Danish crowns) (Reporting by Jacob Gronholt-Pedersen and Julie Astrid Thomsen; editing by Jason Neely)